starknet-io/starknet.js/www/docs/guides/create_account.md

 console.log('✅ New OpenZeppelin account created.\n   address =', contract_address);
 ```

-> **IMPORTANT :** If this account is based on a Cairo v2 contract (for example OpenZeppelin account 0.7.0 or later), do not forget to add the parameter "1" after the privateKey parameter :
+> **IMPORTANT :** If this account is based on a Cairo 0 contract (for example OpenZeppelin account 0.7.0 or later), do not forget to add the parameter "1" after the privateKey parameter :

 ```typescript
 const OZaccount = new Account(provider, OZcontractAddress, privateKey, "1");
 ```

-> Take care that this added parameter is a string, NOT a number.

 ## Create an Argent account